wartron/yii2-uuid/Readme.md

     Uuid::str2uuid($hexString);
     Uuid::uuid2str($binary);

-To use the rest ActiveControllers
+To use the rest ActiveControllers use the provided ActiveController instead of yii\rest\ActiveController

     use wartron\yii2uuid\rest\ActiveController;